-How to save Images using Chrome to your PC, if right-click is disabled?
+How to save Images using Chrome to your PC if right-click is disabled?

-1. Go to the web page using Chrome from where you want to download the image and right-click on the empty space and select Inspect Option.
+1. Go to the web page using Chrome from where you want to download the image and right-click on the empty space, and select Inspect Option.
 Alternatively, you can press Ctrl+Shift+I to access Developer Tools.

 3. Expand Frames folder and find out Images Section.

 Here, all the images will be visible.
-Keep in mind to do the search for the actual image which you want to save on your computer.
+Keep in mind to search for the actual image you want to save on your computer.
 To get the image displayed on the right side pane, you have to select it.
 Once you have found your required image, your job is done.

-4. Once you find the correct image, right-click on it and select “open image in the new tab”.
+4. Once you find the correct image, right-click on it and select “open image in the new tab.”

 5. Now right click on the image and save it.

-Note: As far as Firefox concerned, you can get the Media by heading over to Tools -> Page Info -> Media, where you can find all the images belonging to that web page.
+Note: As far as Firefox is concerned, you can get the Media by heading over to Tools -> Page Info -> Media, where you can find all the images belonging to that web page.